-Cisco security spotlights Microsoft Office 365 e-mail phishing increase
+Cisco spotlights Microsoft Office 365 email phishing increase

 The U.S. government, too, has been warning customers of Office 365 and other cloud-based email services that they should be on alert for security risks.
 The US Department of Homeland Security's Cybersecurity and Infrastructure Security Agency (CISA) this month issued a report targeting Office 365 and other cloud services saying:

-“Organizations that used a third party have had a mix of configurations that lowered their overall security posture (e.g., mailbox auditing disabled, unified audit log disabled, multi-factor authentication disabled on admin accounts).
-In addition, the majority of these organizations did not have a dedicated IT security team to focus on their security in the cloud.
+“Organisations that used a third party have had a mix of configurations that lowered their overall security posture (e.g., mailbox auditing disabled, unified audit log disabled, multi-factor authentication disabled on admin accounts).
+In addition, the majority of these organisations did not have a dedicated IT security team to focus on their security in the cloud.
 These security oversights have led to user and mailbox compromises and vulnerabilities.”

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.